-Operating income includes dividends, gain on sale of shares/ownership interests in other companies, interest on loans made to other companies, directors’ fees, other project income.
+Operating income includes dividends, gain on sale of shares/ownership interests in other companies, interest on loans made to other companies, directors’ fees and other project income.

-Gains on sales of shares/ownership interests in other companies are recorded in the year in which the sale takes place.
-Value changes for funds are calculated as they occur for the individual fund.
-Receipts are recorded as dividend or reflow of capital according to individual assessments.
-Other reflows from shares/ownership interests are deducted from the book value, and are accordingly not recorded as income.
+Gains on sales of shares/ownership interests in other companies are recognised in the year in which the sale takes place.
+Changes in the value of funds are calculated for the individual fund as they arise.
+Receipts are recorded either as dividend or as reflow of capital and deducted from the book value.

-Interest is recognised as and when it is estimated to be earned.
+Interest is recorded as and when it is estimated to be earned.

 Financial income and expenses